 One of the main reasons people opt to stop at San Jose del Pacifico is to dabble and experiment with psychedelic mushrooms.
 Technically, mushrooms are a gray area, but are not officially regulated in this community and region.
 For example, you can literally purchase hallucinogenic mushrooms on your credit card from many places in town.

 In San Jose del Pacifico there are also opportunities to go on foraging tours where you can hunt for magic mushrooms.
-This is a great way to experience the plentiful hiking trails in the area.
+This is a great way to experience the plentiful hiking trails in the area and support the local community.

 Besides psychedelic mushrooms, many women will sell fresh edible mushrooms for cooking.
 Hello, mushroom risotto!
 Just verify before if they are “hongos magicos,” or for cooking.